 2. Jack Daniel’s Distillery, May 2007.
 The tour begins in the spacious and informative visitor’s center, where you’ll learn that there are no restrooms during the tour, photos are not allowed (yeah, good luck with that!) and any guns you may have need to be handed in at the customer service desk.
 From there we were whisked off through The Rickyard, where the distillery makes its own charcoal, before stopping by the famous cave spring that produces the water used in Jack Daniel’s Whiskey.
 This shot came in the cavernous Barrel House, where whiskey-tasting events are sometimes held.

 3. Jack Daniel’s Distillery, May 2007.
 This photo was taken in the Still House Fermentation Room, where you can peer into one of the massive tanks and get a whiff of some seriously stinky yellow yeast goo.
 According to our guide, it is scientifically possible to get tipsy from the strength of the alcohol fumes.
 To this day I still don’t know whether or not she was joking.

 5. Moore County Jail Museum, May 2007.
 Located right on Lynchburg’s main square, you can enter the museum for a one-dollar fee.
-Home to just four cells (two for males, two for females), the jail was apparently famous for having a cosy family-like atmosphere.
-As you explore you’ll see portraits of the various sheriffs, you can wander in and out of the cells (the above picture is of my buddy Jon looking suitably mean for the camera) and sign the guestbook before you leave.
-Well worth a buck!
+Home to just four cells (two for males, two for females), the jail was apparently famous for having a cosy, family-like atmosphere.
+As you explore you’ll see portraits of the various sheriffs and you can wander in and out of the cells at will.
+The above picture is of my buddy Jon looking suitably mean for the camera.
+Make sure to sign the guestbook before you leave!
+All in all well worth a buck!

 Like this?
-Then check out more of My 5s from around Tennessee.
+Then check out more My 5s from around Tennessee.

 Or maybe take a look at my other articles from across The USA.